 Watch the Gospels come alive as we set out on this true pilgrimage of faith and retrace the progressive stages of the life of Jesus from his Nativity in Bethlehem to his Passion on Calvary.
 Be deeply moved as we behold with our eyes what our minds for so long attempted to imagine.

-Bethlehem overnight (D)
+Dead Sea overnight (D)

 Theme: The Birth of Jesus

-Back in Bethlehem this afternoon we will enter the spectacular Church of the Nativity, the oldest complete church in the Christian world (6th century) and birthplace of Our Lord and Saviour.
+Back in Bethlehem this afternoon we will enter the spectacular Church of the Nativity, the oldest complete church in the Christian world (6th century) and the birthplace of Our Lord and Saviour.
 Bow low and enter the grotto through the Door of Humility as we descend to the Holy Manger where a silver star in the floor marks the actual spot where Jesus was born.

 Bethlehem overnight (BD)